DanNBullock/app-voxeleronOCT/readme.md

 **App Purpose**

-This app computes the mean and standard deviation of Voxelron OTC data for each degree of visual angle.
+This app computes the mean and standard deviation of Voxeleron OTC data for each degree of visual angle.
 This can be computed within a single layer, or across layers.
 The output of this app is a table for both mean and standard deviation, and the output data (visual angle OCT data) for each combination of eye and layer combination.

 **Running this app**